Summa Navaratnam

-Sumanthiran Navaratnam (born 21 May 1925), also known as Sumana Navaratnam or Summa Navaratnam, is a Sri Lankan former track and field athlete, Sri Lankan rugby union player, coach and business executive.
-He is regarded as one of the finest sportspeople from Sri Lanka.
-He is currently the oldest living Sri Lankan athlete at the age of 96 as of 2021.
+Sumanthiran Navaratnam (21 May 1925 – 19 October 2023), also known as Sumana Navaratnam or Summa Navaratnam, was a Sri Lankan track and field athlete, rugby union player, coach and business executive.
+He was regarded as one of the finest sportspeople from Sri Lanka.
+He was considered as the oldest living Sri Lankan athlete until his death.

 Personal life

-Navaratnam was born on 21 May 1925 in Araly, Vaddukoddai, Jaffna, Northern Province.
+Sumanthiran Navaratnam was born on 21 May 1925 in Araly, British Ceylon.
 He was born as the fifth child in his family.
-His father SS Navaratnam was a civil servant.
+His father S. S. Navaratnam was a civil servant.